 Josh’s work in the Senate and at the Attorney General’s office and in the state Senate builds on a career dedicated to public service.

 Josh taught high school English and economics in Zimbabwe for two years after graduating from Dartmouth College.

 After earning his law and public policy degrees from Harvard University, Josh worked with the Self-Help Credit Union, transforming abandoned drug houses in Durham into affordable single-family homes.
 He also worked with the North Carolina Minority Support Center, raising capital to invest in small businesses across North Carolina.

 Josh also worked as legal counsel in the United States Senate for a couple of years.

-Today, Josh, as a lawyer with the law firm Smith Moore Leatherwood, represents the Monitor of the $25 billion National Mortgage Settlement to ensure that the nation’s biggest banks live up to the terms of the Settlement and treat their home loan customers fairly.
+As a lawyer with the law firm Smith Moore Leatherwood, Josh represented the Monitor of the $25 billion National Mortgage Settlement to ensure that the nation’s biggest banks live up to the terms of the Settlement and treat their home loan customers fairly.